Will new glasses help people with cataracts see better?

 After the surgery will my cataract come back?

 After cataract surgery, it is impossible for a cataract to come back because the lens of the eye, where the cataract grows, has been removed.
-The new lens implant will last a lifetime and should never need replacement.
+The new lens implant will last a lifetime and will never need replacement.
 It is possible, however, for a cloudy film to grow on the lens capsule membrane that is located behind the lens implant.
 This occurs in about 40% of cataract surgery patients but, usually many months or years after surgery.
-Treatment of this film, sometimes called a “secondary cataract”, is done with a laser in a simple outpatient procedure (YAG) that involves no postoperative restrictions or downtime for most people.
+Treatment of this film, sometimes called a “secondary cataract”, is done with a laser in a simple office type procedure (YAG) that involves no postoperative restrictions or downtime for most people.

 What restrictions will I have after cataract surgery?